Understanding the risks of falls

-- Chronic health conditions such as heart disease, arthritis, low blood pressure, Parkinson’s disease, dementia or other cognitive impairments.
+- Chronic health conditions such as heart disease, arthritis,low blood pressure,'s disease, dementia or other cognitive impairments.
 These can cause lack of co-ordination, dizzy spells and weakness.

 - Medicines that may have side effects such as dizziness, drowsiness or other loss of functioning.
 Side effects are more likely to occur if you are regularly taking a number of medicines each day.

 - Decline in muscle strength and joint flexibility can affect mobility.
-For example how easily you can stand up, walk, or get out of a chair.
+For example how easily you can stand up, walk or even get out of a chair.

 - Reduced reaction time.
 The nerves that carry information to and from the brain can deteriorate especially as we get older.
 This slows reaction time and the ability to move away from obstacles quickly enough.
-For example, avoiding a slippery patch on a floor.
+For example, avoiding a slippery patch of floor.

-- Poor vision which may mean that that you are not aware of hazards in time.
+- Poor vision which may mean that you are not aware of the hazard at the time,

 - Poor lighting